On the Road in Mexico: General Impressions

 Further south, in the dry hills of Oaxaca, lived the Zapoteco and Mixteca peoples.
 They too built towns, cities and religious centers.
 We visited the ruins at Mitla, a well known center near Oaxaca.
-Here people have lived for literally thousands of years – cave remains have been dated back 11,000 years.
+Here people have lived for literally thousands of years (and still do today, as Mitla is a thriving little town surrounding the ruins) – cave remains have been dated back 11,000 years.
 Mitla is a well preserved and presented site and a good and inexpensive place to visit.
 We hired a guide for the day, who drove us into the mountains to a couple of less formal, smaller Zapoteca sites, before taking us to Mitla.

 The highlight of our ancient site visits was Palenque, by far.
 In fact, of all the sites we’ve visited in Mexico, Palenque is our favorite.
 Part of that is due to its location in the Chiapan foothills.
 This is a truly beautiful jungle setting; little wonder the Maya chose this site.
 Our guide was delightful, and we strongly suggest you hire a guide on the way into the park.
 Palenque was a “living” city, very different from religious centers like Chichen Itza.
 In the palace you can see the rooms of the king as well as the dormitory accommodations of the workers.
 Water still flows through the aqueduct the Mayans built to bring running water into the buildings.
 There is still much digging to be done in Palenque, with some 1500 buildings still not excavated, and there is hope that the new government will throw some much-needed resources into this Chiapan marvel.